-The research is organized as follows: section two provides a literature review of congestion impacts on carrier operations and costs.
-Section three introduces a model to analyze the impacts of congestion on commercial vehicle tours.
-Section four presents analytical insights for time constrained tours.
-Section five contains a numerical analysis and discusses tour efficiency.
-Section six discusses the impact of congestion on carriers' costs.
-Section seven examines empirical tour data; it also proposes a classification of tours based on their efficiency and vulnerability to congestion.
-Section eight ends with conclusions.
+The research is organized as follows: Section 2 provides a literature review of congestion impacts on carrier operations and costs.
+Section 3 introduces a model to analyze the impacts of congestion on commercial vehicle tours.
+Section 4 presents analytical insights for time constrained tours.
+Section 5 contains a numerical analysis and discusses tour efficiency.
+Section 6 discusses the impact of congestion on carriers' costs.
+Section 7 examines empirical tour data; it also proposes a classification of tours based on their efficiency and vulnerability to congestion.
+Section 8 ends with conclusions.

-2. Literature Review
+2. Literature review

 It is widely recognized that congestion seriously affects logistics operations.
-McKinnon (1999) presents the results of in-depth interviews with DC managers and discusses the negative effects of congestion on logistics operations.
+McKinnon (1999) presents the results of indepth interviews with DC managers and discusses the negative effects of congestion on logistics operations.
 Direct and indirect costs of congestion on passengers' travel time, shippers' travel time and market access, production, and labor productivity have been widely studied and reported.
 For a systematic review of this congestion literature the reader is referred to the work of Weisbrod et al. (2001).
 Sizeable progress has been made in the development of econometric techniques to study the joint behavior of carriers and shippers in regards to congestion (Hensher and Puckett, 2005).